close

 Transmission & Distribution

-• Acronyms of transformative and new tech and concept behind them (ADMS, SCADA, EMS DR, DER, VAR, PV, HVDC, QF, DG, RPS, AMS)
+• Key acronyms and concepts (ADMS, SCADA, EMS, DR, DER, VAR, PV, HVDC, QF, DG, RPS, AMS)

-• EMF's (electromagnetic fields and their effects)
+• Electromagnetic fields (EMFs) and their effects

 Substations

-• How transformers work & are made
+• How transformers work and are made (delta/wye systems)

 Instructor